-- 1.1 Financial year 2019/20 represents the second budgetary period over which TfN has existed as a statutory sub-national transport body (STB). - 1.2 TfN is subject to essentially the same statutory framework as its partner local transport and combined authorities.
+- 1.5 TfN is subject to essentially the same statutory framework as its partner local transport and combined authorities.
 Such legislation confers upon the organisation a set of requirements that shape how the organisation conducts its financial affairs.
-These requirements will be familiar to TfN members. - 1.3 However, these requirements are further complemented by TfN's relationship with the Department for Transport particularly around its funding and how the organisation has been constituted.
-Taken together, these statutory obligations and the nature of the funding and partnership arrangements set the parameters in which TfN will set its financial strategies and manage its operations. - 1.4 Internally, TfN's financial affairs are governed through the adoption of a number of constitutional documents which set out operational parameters.
-These documents include the Financial Regulations and the accompanying Scheme of Delegation. - 1.5 This report sets out TfN's financial operating environment, and the budgets that will support delivery of the TfN business plan for 2019/20 and beyond.
-These budgets are underpinned by a reserve strategy, which serves as TfN's back-stop mitigation against financial risk. - 1.5 As in the prior year, the budgets set out in this report have been informed by a business planning process.
+These requirements will be familiar to TfN members. - 1.6 However, these requirements are further complemented by TfN's relationship with the Department for Transport particularly around its funding and how the organisation has been constituted.
+Taken together, these statutory obligations and the nature of the funding and partnership arrangements set the parameters in which TfN will set its financial strategies and manage its operations. - 1.7 Internally, TfN's financial affairs are governed through the adoption of a number of constitutional documents which set out operational parameters.
+These documents include the Financial Regulations and the accompanying Scheme of Delegation. - 1.8 This report sets out TfN's financial operating environment, and the budgets that will support delivery of the TfN business plan for 2019/20 and beyond.
+These budgets are underpinned by a reserve strategy, which serves as TfN's back-stop mitigation against financial risk. - 1.9 As in the prior year, the budgets set out in this report have been informed by a business planning process.
 That process identified TfN's key strategic priorities and identified a common 'golden thread' from strategy to delivery that was maintained throughout the process.
 The 'golden thread' ensured that when detailed individual departmental plans were being designed and objectives set, there was a common and coordinated approach to delivery across the organisation.
 These common goals are what underpin the expenditure profile and budget for 2019/20.
-The Business plan for 2019/20 is presented as a separate item to this Committee.
+The Business plan for 2019/20 is presented as a separate item. - 1.10 A budget report was considered and noted by the TfN Scrutiny Committee on 24 January 2019.